sougatamaitragit/annuity/README.md

 Service is available in below URL http://your-machineip/replaymentschudele

-Service's HTTP Method is Post.
+   # Service's HTTP Method is: Post.

-Currently no security is consifured so no need to any HTTP Basic or Transport layer security.
+   # Security : Currently no security is configured so no need for any HTTP Basic or Transport layer security.

+   #  Sample Request
-Following is a sample request to Test the service .
+  Following is a sample request to test the service .

     {
     "loanAmount": "5000",
     "nominalRate": "5.0",
     "duration": 24,
     "startDate": "2018-01-01T00:00:01Z"
     }

 All fields are mandatory , input validation is provided in the application so wrong value will give a BAD_REQUEST error with HTTP 400 error code.
 For succes you will receive a HTTP 200 success code along with below structure response
+   # Media Type
+    application/json
+   # Successful Response
+     http status code 200

+     Response body is below

 {
 [